Cloudxtreme/DDPS-db2dps/docs/ddps-design-short.md

 	  the code while fixing errors and tailoring it to suit our requirements
 	- freeze the code base and the dependencies and just use it as it is

-Firewall on demand is a GUI which does not do any detection it self; what to mitigate against is left to the operator.
+More importantly, Firewall-on-demand did not include detection ; what to mitigate against was left to the operator.

 We wanted a high degree of automatic mitigation, as time is critical and a spare resource during a DDoS attack.
 The need for manual rules would be to